GAchuzia/groupProject-SYSC3303/README.txt

 Yousef Hammad: Developed the scheduler and elevator subsystem state machine diagrams

 Iteration 3:
-Saja Fawagreh: Updated the sequence, state machine, class diagram and the README.txt.
+Saja Fawagreh: Updated the sequence and class diagram and the README.txt.
-Javeria Sohail: Updated the sequence, state machine, class diagram and the README.txt.
+Javeria Sohail: Updated the sequence and class diagram and the README.txt.
 Grant Achuzia: Update tests for BLANK methods.
 Matteo Golin: